 Following the survey of principals and teachers, further in-depth study will take place.
 The methodology for this stage of the project will be determined once survey results are available.

 This project runs over a three year period (2018-2021).
 Project outputs and milestones are outlined below.

-2019 – The initial literature review will be completed, a nationally representative sample of schools will be selected for further study and survey instruments for a large scale survey of principals and teachers will be developed and piloted.
+2019 – The initial literature review commenced.
+A nationally representative sample of schools was selected for further study and survey instruments for a large scale survey of principals and teachers were developed.

-2020 – The survey of principals and teachers will be administered and the findings from the literature review and the survey of principals and teachers will be published.
-Outcome indicators will also be developed.
+2020 – The survey of principals and teachers was piloted and administered.
+The findings from the literature review and the survey of principals and teachers will be published.

-2021 – A purposive sample of schools will be selected and in-depth research on selected TPL programmes will take place leading to the publication of the purposive sample report and the final framework for the evaluation of TPL.
+2021 – Further in-depth study will take place leading to the development of the final framework for the evaluation of TPL.

-The study is overseen by a Steering Committee (chaired by Teacher Education, DES) which provides guidance on the study, monitor progress, and approve reports on the study.
-Caroline Rawdon, with the assistance of Kara Sampson and Jude Cosgrove, oversees the study in the ERC.
+The study is overseen by a Steering Committee (chaired by Teacher Education, DES) which provides guidance on the study, monitors progress, and approves reports on the study.
+Caroline Rawdon, with the assistance of Lorraine Gilleece, Kara Sampson and Jude Cosgrove, oversees the study in the ERC.